Standards of the Schwarz Vulpes Companion Dog

 Winter Coat:

-The outer coat is moderately coarse (harsh) and thicker during the winter months.
+The outer coat is moderately coarse (harsh) and his entire coat is thicker during the winter months.
 It should not be too long, but moderately dense, slightly oily and slightly woolly with the thickest and longest fur around the neck.
 The winter coat is the prize of any fur trapper as it is full and thick.
 The color of the coat seems whiter during the winter months.

 Summer Coat: